Pav bhaji with homemade pav bhaji masala powder step-by-step recipe with video and photos.

 What is ladi pav

-Ladi pav or pav bread is light and fluffy dinner rolls that are made with plain flour.
-Pav means bread and ladi in this case means 3-4 pav bread arranged together in a row.
+Ladi pav or pav bread is a light and fluffy dinner rolls that are made with plain flour.
+Pav means bread and ladi, in this case, means 3-4 pav bread arranged together in a row.

-I have shared two versions of ladi pav - one made with instant yeast (recipe here) and the other made with a sourdough starter (recipe here).
-I have written about how my sourdough journey began and all my sourdough baking (read more here).
+I have shared two versions of ladi pav - one made with instant yeast and the other made with a sourdough starter (sourdough dinner rolls).
+I have written about how my sourdough journey began and all my sourdough baking.
 Obviously, I prefer and always make the sourdough version of ladi pav.

 Ingredients to make bhaji